xiongemi/game-regression-react/steps.md

 This document is about the steps I went through to create this app.
 It does not mean it is the only approach to solve this problems.

 ## Some Lessons Learnt
-- `tachyons` and `material-ui` does not work well with each others.
+- `tachyons` and `material-ui` do work well together.
 In this project, I have to use nasty `!important` to apply some css styles.
 In the future, I would definitely change the css strategies.

 ## Setup Backend